Antetokounmpo, Bucks win 6th straight, 122-107 over Mavs

-Antetokounmpo attacked from the beginning, getting a layup and dunk for the first two baskets of the game.
-Lopez had little trouble around the rim as well, making six of eight from inside the arc while going 2 of 6 from long range.
+Antetokounmpo repeatedly powered his way to the basket for dunks and layups, starting with the first two baskets of the game.
+Lopez found some favorable matchups as well, make six of eight from inside the arc while going 2 of 6 from long range.

 Even guard Malcolm Brogdon backed down the Mavericks for easy buckets, finishing with 18 points along with backcourt mate Eric Bledsoe.

-Bucks: F Khris Middleton was given a night of rest on the front end of a back-to-back. ...
-Budenholzer said it wasn't clear whether Mirotic would be available for his Milwaukee debut on the second night of a back-to-back at home against Orlando.
+Bucks: Guards Eric Bledsoe and Brogdon scored 18 points apiece. ...
+F Khris Middleton was given a night of rest on the front end of a back-to-back. ...
+Coach Mike Budenholzer said it wasn't clear whether Mirotic would be available on the second night of a back-to-back at home against Orlando.
 The fifth-year forward has been listed with a right calf strain and missed his last seven games with the Pelicans.

 NO RANDOLPH FOR MAVS

-Dallas waived Zach Randolph two days after acquiring the forward from Sacramento in the Barnes deal, a trade designed for salary-cap relief.
+Dallas waived Zach Randolph two days after acquiring the forward while sending Harrison Barnes to Sacramento in a trade designed for salary-cap relief.
 The 37-year-old Randolph never played for the Kings in his second season with them.
-Justin Jackson, the other player in the deal, made his Dallas debut late in the fourth quarter and hit a 3-pointer.
+Justin Jackson, the other player in the deal, made his Dallas debut late in the fourth quarter.